Networking for Emerging Scholars: A Conversation with HMRE Researchers and Practitioners

 The mentoring event will be held Wednesday, October 27th at 3:45 to 5:15 p.m.
 Central Time via Zoom.
 There is no cost to participate in this event.
 Due to limited space, registration is on a first come, first served basis.

 Emerging Scholars.
-If you are currently in graduate school or within 5 years of your terminal graduate degree, please register here.
+We have reached capacity for mentees.
+If you are currently in graduate school or within 5 years of your terminal graduate degree, you can join our wait list by registering here.
 Space for this event is limited to 40 emerging scholars and spots will be reserved on a first-come, first-served basis.

 Mentors.
+We are still accepting mentors.
 If you are a seasoned researcher or practitioner interested in supporting new scholars working in the healthy marriage and relationship field, please register here.
 Mentors will be selected based on need and topic areas of expertise.

 About the MAST Center: